Platonic solids, Archimedean solids and semi-equivelar maps on the sphere: Introduction

 \section{Introduction}

 By a map we mean a polyhedral map on a surface.
-So, a face of a map is a $n$-gon for some $n\geq 3$ and two intersecting faces intersect either on a vertex or on an edge.
+So, a face of a map is an $n$-gon for some $n\geq 3$ and two intersecting faces intersect either on a vertex or on an edge.
 A map on a surface is also called a {\em topological tiling} of the surface.
 If all the faces of a map are triangles then the map is called {\em simplicial}.
-A map $X$ is said to be {\em vertex-transitive} if the automorphism group of $X$ acts transitively on the set of vertices of $X$.
+Maps on the sphere and the torus are called {\em spherical} and {\em toroidal} maps respectively.
+A map $X$ is said to be {\em vertex-transitive} if the automorphism group $\mbox{Aut}(X)$ of $X$ acts transitively on the set $V(X)$ of vertices of $X$.
 In \cite{lutz1999}, Lutz found all the (77 in numbers) vertex-transitive simplicial maps with at most $15$ vertices.